 Employees must work for the company for at least 25 hours per week or 75% of their working time if less.

-The maximum market value of unexercised EMI options is £250,000 per employee.
+The maximum market value of unexercised EMI options is £250,000 per employee over a three year period.
 The total value of unexercised options over company shares must not exceed £3 million at the date of grant.

 Employees who control (or together with family members control) 30% or more of the share capital are not eligible to participate.